cs50/ap-2020/curriculum/understanding_technology/multimedia/notes/index.md

 - Graphical file formats can often be compressed
 - Can be done lossy or losslessly
+  - In situations where quality or ability to reconstruct the original is maximally important, lossless compression algorithms are typically chosen.
   - With audio, we threw away audio information that the human ear can't necessarily hear
     - This is lossy compression; throwing information away
   - Using fewer bits to represent the same information is lossless compression